Philippe Lamberts

-Philippe Lamberts (born 14 March 1963) is a Belgian politician serving as a Member of the European Parliament (MEP) since 2009.
+Philippe Lamberts (born 14 March 1963) is a Belgian politician serving as advisor to President of the European Commission Ursula von der Leyen.
+He was a Member of the European Parliament (MEP) between 2009 and 2024.
 He is a member of Ecolo, within the Greens–European Free Alliance.

 Education and early career

 Lamberts graduated as an engineer at the University of Louvain (UCLouvain) in 1986.
 From 1987 to 2009 he worked at IBM in a variety of positions, also as a manager.
 Carrying out the function of councillor between 1994 and 2006, Lamberts represented the French-speaking Green Party Ecolo in the local council of Anderlecht.
 Between 1999 and 2003 he was an adviser of the Vice-Prime Minister Isabelle Durant on foreign affairs and defence.